The council provides a Bulky Waste Collection service. The service is chargeable and charges were introduced on 5 July 2021.

 Please read the Bulky Waste Frequently Asked Questions, which may answer your enquiry without the need to contact us.
 You can access our FAQs on our website here.

 Please do not use this form if you need to make a Bulky Waste request.

 If you still need to contact us about your Bulky Waste collection please complete our online Bulky Waste enquiry form.
 Please have your order number ready.

-Residents who cannot access the internet can phone 0141 287 9700 on Tuesday, Wednesday and Thursday 11am - 3pm to place a request.
+Residents who cannot access the internet can phone 0141 287 9700 on Tuesday and Wednesday 9am - 3pm to place a request.
 We will review the opening times of the phone line and reserve the right to amend this.